-Do you eat Kale?
+Do you eat kale ?
 Well, you should!

 But most people either don’t know what to do with it, or don’t like it.
-One of the Bountiful Basket volunteers told DH that she feeds it to her rabbits!
+One of the Bountiful Baskets volunteers told DH that she feeds it to her rabbits!
 Wow!
 Her rabbits are eating healthier than she is!

 Kale is loaded with nutrition that your body needs.
 Three and a half ounces of raw kale contains 13621 IU of Vitamin A, 72 mg of Calcium, 10 mg of Magnesium and 228 mg of Potassium!
 And that’s just for starters.
 It’s also a great source of Vitamin K, C and lutein.
 It is one of the foods that blocks the growth of cancer cells.

 The reason a lot of people don’t like to eat kale and other similar greens (mustard greens, broccoli rabe) is because they can be bitter.
 That was my problem with them.
 I would eat them stir fried, with garlic and vinegar.
 But to eat it raw, I would cut it up in small pieces to add to a big salad so that I could hide the flavor.

 Then the latest issue of Eating Well magazine arrived.
 And I learned a new trick!
 One that transforms raw kale into tender, tasty salad greens that I couldn’t get enough of!

 Here it is: Squeeze Your Greens!
 (The article is on page 14 of the September 2012 issue.)

 Yep, that’s right, give them a good massage.

 I tried it, and it worked great!
 We ended up eating half of it when I was done.
 I was amazed at how good it tasted.
 DH said it tasted like a really nice lettuce, not kale!